Kong/docs.konghq.com/app/_hub/kong-inc/datadog-tracing/_index.md

 Enable the OpenTelemetry tracing capability in {{site.base_gateway}}'s configuration:

-- `tracing_instrumentations = request`, Valid values can be found in the [Kong's configuration](/gateway/latest/reference/configuration/#tracing_instrumentations).
+- `tracing_instrumentations = request`: valid values can be found in the [tracing instrumentations](/gateway/latest/reference/configuration/#tracing_instrumentations) section of the configuration documentation.
-- `tracing_sampling_rate = 1.0`: Tracing instrumentation sampling rate.
+- `tracing_sampling_rate = 1.0`: tracing instrumentation sampling rate.
-  Tracer samples a fixed percentage of all spans following the sampling rate.
+  The tracer samples a fixed percentage of all spans following the sampling rate.
-  Set the sampling rate to a lower value to reduce the impact of the instrumentation on {{site.base_gateway}}'s proxy performance in production.
+  This allows you to set the sampling rate to a lower value to reduce the impact of the instrumentation on {{site.base_gateway}}'s proxy performance in production.

-### Set up a Datadog Agent
+### Set up the Datadog Agent

 ```bash
 docker run -d -p 8126:8126 \